bluebanquise/bluebanquise/resources/documentation/configure_bluebanquise.rst

 (depending of the operating system) repositories will be added to nodes, and they will bind to repository_ip in ice1-1.yml .

+See the repositories_client role part of the documentation for advanced configurations.

 NFS
 ^^^